agalaviz-clay/FileSearch/README.md

 ### Performance Test

-performance.cc is a provided file that runs all 3 search algorithms consecutively it will print out how long each algorithm takes after running each algorithm with a random search term, 2 million times.
+`performance.cc` is a file that runs all 3 search algorithms consecutively and will print out how long each algorithm takes after running them with a random search term, 2 million times.
 (This is a very naive performance strategy!)

-1. Navigate to the folder by typing cd pathToDirectory/FileSearch/src in the terminal
+1) Navigate to the `/src` directory that stores all the source code
-2. Type `g++ performance.cc search.cc simple.cc regular.cc preprocess.cc` to compile performance test
+2) Run the command `g++ performance.cc search.cc simple.cc regex.cc preprocess.cc -o perf` to compile and link the performance test
-3. Type `./a.out` to run
+3) Execute the output executable program with `./perf.out`

 ### Notes

 I have designed this program to handle inputs that can either be a single word, a phrase separated by spaces, or a regular expression.
-My algorithm is case sensitive so this allows for the user to search for a precise word.
+My algorithm is case-sensitive so this allows for the user to search for a precise word.
 So the word "hello" and "Hello" would be deemed as different words.

+### Wishlist
+* Refactor to use programming standards and idiomatic C++
+   * *I wrote this program while in college, so there are some unconventional patterns used!*
+* Rewrite in Java (or write a Java/Python equivalent)
+* Rewrite performance to be more efficient (consider benchmarking libraries like [Google Benchmark](https://github.com/google/benchmark) or [Criterion](https://bheisler.github.io/criterion.rs/book/))
+* Create unit tests (maybe Google Test, Catch2, or doctest testing frameworks)